-Glue will soak more into the end grain of wood and potentially result in starved glue joints.
+Glue will soak more into the end grain of wood and can potentially result in starved glue joints.
 To help prevent this, you can "size" any end grain to be glued with a mixture of glue diluted with water.
 Dilute just so that when it is applied, glue drops don't form at the lower edges of the wood.
-Another method, somewhat less effective, is to coat the end grain with full strength glue, allow it to dry 5 to 10 minutes, then re-coat with glue and assemble.
+Another method, somewhat less effective, is to coat the end grain with full-strength glue, allow it to dry 5 to 10 minutes, then re-coat with glue and assemble.

 You can cut the cost of wood glue for workshop projects significantly by buying your glue in 1-qt. or larger containers.
 To make it convenient to use, transfer the glue as you need it from the large bottle to your own squeeze bottles or a glue pot.

 Using thin wood wafers called biscuits can strengthen wood joints by providing more glue bonding area.
 You can use a biscuit joiner (also called a plate joiner) to cut precision mating slots in boards for the biscuits, which are available in three sizes.
 Or, to save money you can buy a kit to convert either your router or right-angle grinder.
 The conversion kits will generally cost about half that of a dedicated biscuit joiner.

 One way to fix a loose screw in wood is to remove it and then insert toothpicks or burned wooden matches with a coating of wood glue into the hole.
 Allow the glue to cure, then cut flush and re-drive the screw.
 You can also insert a plastic wall anchor into the screw hole.
 When you put the screw back in, it will expand the anchor and will hold solidly.